mcodcatyu/Profolio/three_body/README.md

-## Project : Three-Body Orbital Simulation
+## Project : Three-Body Orbital Simulation- Sun, Earth & Moon

 ###  Abstract
 This simulation models the Sun-Earth-Moon system using numerical integration to investigate how celestial mass influences orbital eccentricity and lunar periods.
+Numba is implemented to accelerate running speed.
 The project highlights the complexity of N-body interactions.

 <div align="center">